 DISCUSSION:

 The participants of the IP subgroup welcomed the presentation on pre-study “Ownership of Sámi ICH”.
 The point of view was welcomed and considered by the chair a political one.
-As had been previously mentioned, the approach chosen for the Finnish Presidency of the Nordic Council of Ministers was broader than just IP, covering also work on political and practical levels.
+As had been previously mentioned, the approach chosen for the Finnish Presidency of the Nordic Council of Ministers was broader than just substantive IP, covers also work on political and practical levels.
 A political level is the rights the Sámi have under the constitutions and other laws in respective country with Sámi inhabitants.
 Finland has also recognized the need to work on a practical level to improve the mutual co-operation and the increase of understanding within and between the Nordic countries on Sámi TK/TCEs to be able to address the needs in dialogue.

 It was discussed whether the Sámi point of view based on assumed rights would be a political issue or not.
 The Sámi representatives felt it was just a practical way of addressing issues in dialogue, a few IP experts felt that it had a political nature especially to the extent it referred to the Sámi right of self-determination as an indigenous people.
 In a cross-border context, a rights-based approach would be of political nature, as legal systems that address indigenous peoples’ rights and also in fact IP rights are national and provide rights within that jurisdiction.